 - Fat = 9 calories per gram

 How much carbohydrate, protein and fat do I need each day?

-Choosing the right balance depends on your calorie goals, body weight, lipid profile, and your personal preferences.
-Your registered dietitian can help design a meal plan that is right for you.
+Targets depend on your calorie goals, body weight, lipid profile, blood glucose control, activity levels, and personal preferences.
+A registered dietitian can help design a meal plan that is right for you.

 - Protein – 10 to 35% of your daily calories

-If you have diabetes, you have to know about carbohydrates.
+If you have diabetes, it is essential to learn about carbohydrates.

 Why?
 Because among all the foods, carbohydrates have the largest effect on your blood sugar.
-Carbohydrates include starch and sugars.
+Carbohydrates include starches and sugars.